Viola Plummer

-Viola Plummer was a community organizer, educator, business woman, anti-war advocate, civil and human rights activist.
+Viola Plummer (16 February 1937 – 15 January 2024) was an American civil rights activist.
 She was a founding member of the December 12th Movement, a Black human rights organization, United States-based political lobby organization with United Nations status, and an African Union consultant status.
-Plummer died on January 15, 2024.

-She is known for her decades long campaigns for reparations for African Americans.
+She was involved in the movement to obtain reparations for African Americans.
 Plummer was chair for Millions for Reparations.
-Her activism for human rights was global.

-Plummer's political activism started in 1957.

-Plummer served as Chief of Staff for City Council Inez and Charles Barron.

 Early life

+Viola Plummer was born on 16 February 1937.